ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     constexpr Matrix() : numRows(0), numColumns(0), data(nullptr) {}
 ```

-This constructor has been marked as `constexpr` which instructs the compiler
-that it can optimize this case at compile time because we are essentially
-constructing a matrix that has no run time dependency.
-It has zero rows, zero
-columns, and no memory allocated to it.
-This is known at compile time and can be
-propagated for optimizations.
+This constructor has been marked as `constexpr` which instructs the compiler that it can optimize this case at compile time because you are essentially constructing a matrix that has no run time dependency.
+It has zero rows, zero columns, and no memory allocated to it.
+This is known at compile time and can be propagated for optimizations.

-You can now add a boolean conversion, using the conversion operator, that will
-allow to check whether a `Matrix` instance is valid or not.
-It will return
-`false` if the `Matrix` object is invalid, `true` otherwise.
+You can now add a boolean conversion, using the conversion operator, that allows allow to check whether a `Matrix` instance is valid or not.
+It returns `false` if the `Matrix` object is invalid, `true` otherwise.

 Add the following method in the public section of `Matrix`: